-With financial independence, we have a long term objective but a process that can feel a bit like watching grass grow.
+With financial independence, we have a process that can often feel a bit like watching grass grow.

 This is what puts a lot of people off saving / investing.
 At 12% per year, your money doubles in 6 years.
 But when the amounts involved are small at first, those 6 years seem long and boring.
 After that, as the snowball gets bigger, it stops being boring and becomes really very interesting.

 But here’s the thing.
-Those years are gonna pass and the future always arrives…so why not invest the money on automatic pilot and get on with something else more useful than screen watching?
+Those years are gonna pass and the future always arrives…so why not invest the money on automatic pilot and get on with something useful?

 Summertime (Will Smith)

-But, I have to report to you readers that my overall impression of my day spent at ground zero for so-called toffs, wealth and privilege is that what it most reminded me of was a nice pub garden of the type you might find in any English village.
+I have to report to you dear reader that my overall impression of my day spent at ground zero for so-called toffs, wealth and privilege is that what it most reminded me of was a nice pub garden of the type you might find in any English village.
 There was no magic fairydust.
 The grass on the lawn really was no greener.